|Weight:||280-310 grams/9.8-10.9 ounces|

 For more on caring for kittens younger than four weeks old, including health concerns, go to Caring for Neonatal Kittens.

-Handle the kittens early and often to encourage their social development.
-This helps them connect positive experiences with people, which will help when they are adopted into new homes.
+Handle the kittens often at this age to encourage their social development.
+This helps them connect positive experiences with people, which will help to adopt them into new homes.
 Once kittens are about three to four weeks old, they will start to play and playing will become an important part of socialization.
 For more about socializing kittens, go to alleycat.org/Socialization.